-The college coaches, through the athletic director, award a limited number of scholarships to student athletes in women's intercollegiate basketball, soccer, softball and tennis; and in men's intercollegiate basketball, baseball, soccer and tennis.
+The college coaches, through the athletic director, award a limited number of scholarships to student athletes in intercollegiate basketball, soccer, softball, baseball, cross country, golf, track and field, lacrosse, clay target shooting, cheer and tennis.
 Inquiries and awards are handled by the athletic director.